-- use of open-ended problems, - · formulation of design problem statements and specifications, - consideration of multiple alternative solutions for a given challenge, plus - assessment of the desirability, feasibility, and viability of proposed solutions
+- use of open-ended problems, - formulation of design problem statements and specifications, - consideration of multiple alternative solutions for a given challenge, plus - assessment of the desirability, feasibility, and viability of proposed solutions

-The CECS Capstone Design Showcase highlights undergraduate engineering education in the College of Engineering and Computational Sciences.
-This semi-annual event offers students an opportunity to present the real-world, client-driven project work that they have completed over the course of their senior year.
+The Capstone Design Showcase celebrates the engineering educational achievements of participating students.
+This twice-yearly event offers students an opportunity to present the real-world, client-driven project work that they have completed over the course of their senior year.